Crystalsoup/Nintendo64/README.md

 # Nintendo64
 N64 codes.
-Pretty much a guide for N64 development using the official SDK and hardware.
+Pretty much a repo about N64 development using the official SDK and hardware.